Cutting Out the Ex for Good

 - Journal about your feelings.
 Express what you're feeling in art.

-- Look up meditation videos online or ASMR and try chilling out to this and having better control of your thoughts as they pop up.
+- Look up meditation videos online or ASMR and try chilling out to these.
+Work on trying to have better control of your thoughts.

 - Go to an art museum.
 This may sound weird, but what you're really needing right now is perspective.
-If you go through a 2 hour museum tour, you'll definitely find some new perspective and even if it doesn't connect to your problems at all -- this can help ease the pain indirectly.
+If you go through a two-hour museum tour, you'll definitely find some new perspective and even if it doesn't connect to your problems at all—this can help ease the pain indirectly.
 Your mind is going to scour for answers, so you should take yourself to places where your mind can playfully come to conclusions.

 - Stretch.
 Do yoga.